Bairoil, Wyoming: History

 Bairoil was formed by former sheep rancher Charles M. Bair around 1916.
 Bair was the first to drill oil in this area and started the Bair Oil Company for which the town was named.
-The post office was established in 1924 and the town was eventually incorporated in 1980.
+The post office was established in 1924.
+A school was constructed in 1936.
+The town did not receive electricity until 1951 and phone service until 1970.

 A hang-gliding world record was set in 1989 by Kevin Christopherson, who rode an updraft 287 mi from Bairoil to North Dakota.

 Geography

 According to the United States Census Bureau, the town has a total area of 1.41 sqmi, all land.

 Bairoil is located on the northeast edge of the Great Divide Basin.

 Wyoming Highway 73 leads approximately 5 miles east to Lamont.

 Climate

 According to the Köppen Climate Classification system, Bairoil has a semi-arid climate, abbreviated "BSk" on climate maps.